walterfreeman/ast101/climate-change.md

 ---

-Here are the long-promised notes on climate change.
-Please read them before the final; there will be a few questions on the main ideas here.
+Here are the notes on climate change.

 ## The greenhouse effect